 Studio photographers will appreciate that the Nikon D750 (unlike the Canon RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon RP and the Nikon D750?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS RP:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.